jingyanjiang/Jiang-portfolio-TSD-course/Final_Project/Final_Project_Part3_Jingyan_Jiang.md

 - (4)	Try to find potential competitors of Amazon that are hurt in this period.

 #### 7.Storyboard
 In this step, I first created all the visulizations needed for this story.
 After that, I tried to create a visual walk-through of the primary elements of my outline, taking the critiques in to consideration.
 After several reconstructions, I settled the storyline as follows.
-First, I would introduce the background that the covid hurts
+It can be seen in the part 2.
+[Final Project-Part 2](/Final_Project/Final_Project_Part2_Jingyan_Jiang.md)

 #### 8. User research
 - (1)	Target audience